JayTeeGeezy/pyracing/README.rst

 Batch Processing
 ~~~~~~~~~~~~~~~~

-The pyracing package includes an Iterator class to facilitate the batch processing of ALL racing data for a specified date range.
+The pyracing package includes a Processor class to facilitate the batch processing of ALL racing data for a specified date range.

-To implement batch processing, create an instance of the Iterator class and call its process_dates method as follows:
+To implement batch processing, create an instance of the Processor class and call its process_dates method as follows:

-	>>> iterator = pyracing.Iterator(threads=1, message_prefix='processing', {keyword arguments})
+	>>> processor = pyracing.Processor(threads=1, message_prefix='processing', {keyword arguments})
-	>>> iterator.process_dates(date_from, date_to)
+	>>> processor.process_dates(date_from, date_to)

 Alternatively, to process ALL racing data for a single date instead, call the process_date method as follows:

-	>>> iterator.process_date(date)
+	>>> processor.process_date(date)

-The threads and message_prefix arguments to the Iterator constructor are both optional.
+The threads and message_prefix arguments to the Processor constructor are both optional.

 The threads argument specifies the number of threads to use for processing entities (all threads will be joined after processing a single date's data, just prior to executing the date_post_processor method if specified - see below).
 The default value for threads is 1.

-The message_prefix argument specifies a text string to be prepended to a description of each entity being processed in the messages logged by the iterator.
+The message_prefix argument specifies a text string to be prepended to a description of each entity being processed in the messages logged by the processor.
 The default value for message_prefix is 'processing'.

-Any combination of the following keyword arguments may also be passed to the Iterator constructor, with each specifying a callable that will be called at a specific time during the processing of entities:
+Any combination of the following keyword arguments may also be passed to the Processor constructor, with each specifying a callable that will be called at a specific time during the processing of entities:

 +-----------------------+------------------------------------+----------------------------------------------------------------------------------+
 | Keyword               | Calls                              | When                                                                             |